Shawnee: Aftermath

-During 1833, only Black Bob's band of Shawnee resisted removal.
+By 1833, only Black Bob's band of Shawnee continued to resist removal.
 They settled in northeastern Kansas near Olathe and along the Kansas (Kaw) River in Monticello near Gum Springs.
-The Shawnee Methodist Mission was built nearby to minister to the tribe.
-About 200 of the Ohio Shawnee followed the prophet Tenskwatawa and had joined their Kansas brothers and sisters here in 1826.
+The Shawnee Methodist Mission was established nearby to serve the tribe.
+Around 200 Ohio Shawnee who followed the prophet Tenskwatawa had joined their Kansas relatives in this area by 1826.

-In the mid-1830s, two companies of Shawnee soldiers were recruited into United States service to fight in the Seminole War in Florida.
-One of these was led by Joseph Parks, who had earlier helped negotiate the cession treaty.
-He was commissioned as captain.
-Parks was a major landholder in both Westport, Missouri, and in Shawnee, Kansas.
+During the mid-1830s, two companies of Shawnee soldiers were recruited into United States service to fight in the Seminole War in Florida.
+One company was led by Joseph Parks, who had previously assisted in negotiating land-cession treaties and was commissioned as a captain.
+Parks was a substantial landholder in both Westport, Missouri and Shawnee, Kansas.
 He was also a Freemason and a member of the Methodist Episcopal Church.
-In Shawnee, Kansas, a Shawnee cemetery was started in the 1830s and remained in use until the 1870s.
-Parks was among the most prominent men buried there.
+In Shawnee, Kansas, a Shawnee cemetery was established in the 1830s and remained in use until the 1870s; Parks was among the most prominent individuals interred there.

-In the 1853 Indian Appropriations Bill, Congress appropriated $64,366 for treaty obligations to the Shawnee, such as annuities, education, and other services.
-An additional $2,000 was appropriated for the Seneca and the Shawnee together.
+In the 1853 Indian Appropriations Bill, the United States Congress allocated $64,366 to fulfill treaty obligations to the Shawnee, including annuities, education, and other services.
+An additional $2,000 was appropriated jointly for the Seneca and the Shawnee.

-During the American Civil War, Black Bob's band fled from Kansas and joined the "Absentee Shawnee" in Indian Territory to escape the war.
-After the Civil War, the Shawnee in Kansas were expelled and forced to move to northeastern Oklahoma.
-The Shawnee members of the former Lewistown group became known as the "Eastern Shawnee".
+During the American Civil War, Black Bob's band fled Kansas and joined the Absentee Shawnee in Indian Territory in order to escape the conflict.
+After the war, the Shawnee in Kansas were expelled and forced to relocate to northeastern Oklahoma.
+The Shawnee descendants of the former Lewistown group became known as the "Eastern Shawnee".

-The former Kansas Shawnee became known as the "Loyal Shawnee" (some say this is because of their allegiance with the Union during the war; others say this is because they were the last group to leave their Ohio homelands).
-The latter group appeared to be regarded as part of the Cherokee Nation by the United States.
-They were also known as the "Cherokee Shawnee" and were settled on some of the Cherokee land in Indian Territory.
+The former Kansas Shawnee became known as the "Loyal Shawnee" (some attribute this designation to their support of the Union during the war; others suggest it reflects their status as the last group to leave their Ohio homelands).
+This group came to be regarded by the United States as part of the Cherokee Nation.
+They were also known as the "Cherokee Shawnee" and were settled on portions of Cherokee land in Indian Territory.

-On June 7, 2024, on the site of the Shawnee town "Old Chillicothe" along U.S. 68 in Xenia Township, Greene County, Ohio, was opened the Great Council State Park with the help of the three federally recognized Shawnee tribes: the Shawnee Tribe, Eastern Shawnee Tribe of Oklahoma, and the Absentee Shawnee Tribe of Oklahoma.
+On June 7, 2024, at the site of the former Shawnee town of Old Chillicothe along U.S. Route 68 in Xenia Township, Greene County, Ohio, the Great Council State Park was opened with the participation of the three federally recognized Shawnee tribes: the Shawnee Tribe, the Eastern Shawnee Tribe of Oklahoma, and the Absentee Shawnee Tribe of Oklahoma.

 Federal recognition

-In the late 20th century, the "Loyal" or "Cherokee" Shawnee began a movement to be federally recognized as a tribe independent of the Cherokee Nation.
-They received this action by a Congressional bill and are now known as the "Shawnee Tribe".
-Today, most members of the three federally recognized Shawnee tribes reside in Oklahoma.
+In the late 20th century, the "Loyal" or "Cherokee" Shawnee initiated a movement to obtain federal recognition as a tribe independent of the Cherokee Nation.
+This recognition was granted through an act of the United States Congress, and the tribe is now officially known as the "Shawnee Tribe".
+Today, the majority of members of the three federally recognized Shawnee tribes, the "Shawnee Tribe", the Eastern Shawnee Tribe of Oklahoma, and the Absentee-Shawnee Tribe of Indians of Oklahoma, reside in Oklahoma.

-The three federally recognized Shawnee tribes are: